-Beyond the natural attractions of Northumberland County engage in educational and unique cultural experiences.
+In addition to its idyllic attractions, Northumberland County offers an abundant of educational and unique cultural experiences.
 Learn about the Mississauga Ojibways’ culture and traditions in Alderville First Nation and explore architecture, early settlements and significant historic sites in the region.
-Northumberland Country also has a variety of local handicrafts that make great souvenirs or unique gifts.

 Where is Northumberland County?